Cisco Certified Network Associate

 - Length: 7 weeks

-This course describes the architecture, components, and operation of routers, and explains the principles of routing and routing protocols.
+TCNA0120 Routing Protocols and Concepts: This course describes the architecture, components, and operation of routers, and explains the principles of routing and routing protocols.
 Students analyze, configure, verify, and troubleshoot the primary routing protocols RIPv1, RIPv2, EIGRP, and OSPF.
 By the end of this course, students will be able to recognize and correct common routing issues and problems.
 Students complete a basic procedural lab, followed by basic configuration, implementation, and troubleshooting labs in each chapter.
 Packet Tracer activities reinforce new concepts, and allow students to model and analyze routing processes that may be difficult to visualize or understand.
-Prerequisite: Network Fundamentals
+Prerequisite: TCNA0110 Network Fundamentals

-This course discusses the WAN technologies and network services required by converged applications in enterprise networks.
+TCNA0140 Accessing the WAN: This course discusses the WAN technologies and network services required by converged applications in enterprise networks.
 The course uses the Cisco Network Architecture to introduce integrated network services and explains how to select the appropriate devices and technologies to meet network requirements.
 Students learn how to implement and configure common data link protocols and how to apply WAN security concepts, principles of traffic, access control, and addressing services.
 Finally, students learn how to detect, troubleshoot, and correct common enterprise network implementation issues.
-Prerequisites: Network Fundamentals, Routing Protocols and Concepts, and LAN Switching and Wireless.
+Prerequisites: TCNA0110 Network Fundamentals; TCNA0120 Routing Protocols and Concepts; TCNA0130 LAN Switching and Wireless